DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - common example of dynamic software testing is the use of web application scanning tools to detect the presence of cross-­site scripting, SQL injection, or other flaws in web applications.
 Note📝 SQL injection is a web vulnerability.
         - Another example is the use of synthetic transactions to verify system performance.
 These are scripted transactions with known expected results.
     - ❄️**Fuzz Testng**: is a specialized dynamic testing technique that provides many different, and sometimes invalid types of input to software to stress its limits and find previously undetected flaws.
 Fuzzing uses modified inputs to test software performance under unexpected circumstances.It is imited to detecting simple vulnerabilities.
-    - zzuf is a fuzzing tool thats tests web browsers ability to handle unexpected data
+    - zzuf is a fuzzing tool thats tests web browsers ability to handle unexpected data. zzuf is specifically designed to work with tools like web browsers, image viewers, and similar software by modifying network and file input to application.
     - Fuzzers are tools that are designed to provide invalid or unexpected input to applications, testing for vulnerabilities like format string vulnerabilities, buffer overflow issues, and other problems.
     - Fuzzing involves sending unexpected inputs to a program to see how it responds
         - 🔔Mutation (Dumb) Fuzzing Takes previous input values from actual operation of the software and manipulates (or mutates) it to create fuzzed input.
 It uses bit flipping and other techniques to slightly modify previous inputs to a program in an attempt to detect software flaws.
 It  modifies known inputs to generate synthetic inputs that may trigger unexpected behavior